 This is another natural method where there are no chemicals involved.
 This process again uses water to remove all of the caffeine but of course we know that water alone is not selective.
 In addition to stripping out the caffeine it is also stripping out the flavours and the oils.
 This solute is then passed through a carbon filter where the caffeine is stripped from this caffeine rich solution.
 The oils and flavours are returned back to the bean after going on this full circle journey.
 By subjecting these essential elements of the coffee to this process, then damage does still occur and the flavour of the coffee will of course be effected by this.
 Of course this method is still preferable to the MC processes, it is simply worth noting that the process is not completely selective.

 As mentioned previously, the processes that your roaster will use will essentially it all comes down to cost, efficiency and reliability (but mainly cost) and it is an unfortunate fact that this is how the world operates.
 We want everything but we are not prepared to pay for it.

 As a micro roaster, then we can afford to be that little bit more selective.
-We pay a premium for our coffees as we want to directly trade with the farmers and our customers who buy from us also buy into our policy.
+We pay a premium for our coffees as we want to trade as directly as possible with farmers, and our customers who buy from us also buy into this policy.
 The decaffeinated coffee that we roast has all been removed using the CO2 method.
 We pay a slight premium for this service, but that is a choice that we have made and we are proud to be in a position to be able to do so.